Likely Story

 Likely Story is an independent film production company founded by its president and CEO Anthony Bregman in October 2006 with Stefanie Azpiazu.
 It is based in New York City with an office in Los Angeles.
-The company's logo, which features a panda, is based on a "likely story".
-A panda walks into a bar and shoots up the place before leaving, only for the owner to read in a book that a panda "eats shoots and leaves".

 History

 New York City-based producer Anthony Bregman founded the production company 'Likely Story' in October 2006 along with his longtime working partner Stefanie Azpiazu after he left This is That Productions.
 The company originally signed a deal with Warner Independent Pictures.
 Azpiazu, who had been the Head of Production and Development at the NYC-based office relocated to LA-based office with its opening in November 2011.

 In June 2015, Likely Story hired Peter Cron as VP Production in the film division and Jeff Stern as VP Scripted Television in the TV division, while Ryan Featherman was promoted to Story Editor also in the TV division.

 Collaboration deals

 Likely Story previously had a deal with PalmStar Media to produce films together since December 2013.
 The company now has a first-look deal with Netflix In 2018, it has a first look TV deal with Anonymous Content.